-The fact that Crude oil prices are trading below the $30 mark is going to punish the European markets even more.
+The fact that Crude oil is trading below the $30 mark is going to punish the European markets even more.
 A real panic mode is on and there is no place to hide for investors because the Dow Jones futures are also trading lower by nearly 1000 points.

 All of this confirms that the wild week that we experienced last week is turning into a wild month and sharp declines in the futures markets signal more turbulence ahead.